WWOR-TV: Sports programming

 As an independent station, channel 9's schedule was heavy on sports programming.
 Early in its history, WOR-TV established itself as the home of National League baseball in New York, carrying Brooklyn Dodgers (beginning in 1950) and New York Giants games (beginning in 1951) until both teams moved to California (Los Angeles and San Francisco, respectively) following the 1957 season.
 From 1958 to 1961, the station aired a limited schedule of Philadelphia Phillies games, consisting of matchups against the Dodgers and Giants.
 In 1962, WOR-TV gained broadcast rights to the New York Mets, the National League's new expansion team.
 The partnership between the station and the team would last through the 1998 season, after which the Mets moved their broadcasts to WPIX, replacing Yankee telecasts on the station.

 Channel 9 acquired rights to the NHL's New York Rangers and the NBA's New York Knicks in 1965, holding onto both teams until 1989 (when the two teams' television rights moved exclusively to cable on the MSG Network).
-The New York Islanders; New York/New Jersey Nets; New Jersey Devils; local college basketball; New York Cosmos soccer; WWWF/WWF; WCW and briefly in the mid-1970s, IWA wrestling were also broadcast on channel 9.
-For a generation of New York sports fans, the station became synonymous with its relationships with the Mets, Knicks, Rangers, Islanders, Devils, Nets and the World Wrestling Federation (WWWF/WWF/WWE).
+Other sports teams that have been broadcast on the station include the New York Islanders, New Jersey Devils, New York/New Jersey Nets, local college basketball, and the New York Cosmos.
+The station also carried syndicated professional wrestling programming from the WWWF/WWF, and later World Championship Wrestling.
+In later years, professional wrestling would return to WWOR by way of WWF (now WWE)'s secondary flagship television program SmackDown!, which aired on the station from 1999 to 2006 (as a UPN affiliate) and again from 2008 to 2010 (as a MyNetworkTV O&O).

 Except for the Mets (for whom [W]WOR did cover a large number of home games), WWOR's pro sports coverage mainly featured away games, although in the mid-1960s, the station taped a handful of Rangers' Saturday afternoon home games for broadcast that evening.
-One such game, on November 12, 1965, against the Chicago Blackhawks, is said to be the first NHL game to ever be broadcast in color.
-In early 1968, the station also carried live coverage of the Rangers' and Knicks' last home games at the old Madison Square Garden and the first home games of both teams from the new MSG arena.
+One such game, on November 27, 1965, against the Chicago Blackhawks, is said to be the first NHL game to ever be broadcast in color.

 WWOR-TV also broadcast an infamous interview between Mike Tyson and the station's then-sports anchor Russ Salzberg in January 1999, whose intent was to discuss Tyson's then comeback fight against Francois Botha; Tyson shouted several expletives, made threats and told the audience to switch the station off.
 This prompted Salzberg to abruptly end the interview, giving Tyson a half-hearted wish of luck on his upcoming fight.
 Tyson responded by telling Salzberg to "fuck off".